First, you receive a call about your student loans.

 For example, if you're struggling to meet your student loan payments, you might be able to switch into an income-driven repayment plan with your servicer.
 Under the program, your monthly bills will be capped at a portion of your earnings.

-And loan forgiveness might truly be available to you, if, say, you work in public service or are permanently disabled, but that program also requires paperwork not payments.
+And loan forgiveness might truly be available to you, if, say, you work in public service or are permanently disabled, but these programs require paperwork, not payments.

 NerdWallet also has built a database of companies promising student loan services and relief that you should be wary of.
 Very wary.